GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 ### Test suite: hotattach

+This test suite adds a flag to the manager which can be used to filter out the tests run.

+  -hotattach_test_exclude_filter string
+      regexp filter for individual hotattach test cases; cases matching any tests will be skipped (default "" [nil])

 #### TestFileHotAttach
 Validate that hot attach disks work: a file can be written to the disk, the disk can be detached and reattached, and the file can still be read.

 ### Test suite: lssd

+This test suite adds a flag to the manager which can be used to filter out the tests run.

+  -lssd_test_exclude_filter string
+      regexp filter for individual lssd test cases; cases matching any tests will be skipped (default "" [nil])

 #### TestMount
 Validate that mounting and un-mounting a local ssd works, and files written are not lost when unmounted.

 ### Test suite: imageboot

+This test suite adds a flag to the manager which can be used to filter out the tests run.

+  -imageboot_test_exclude_filter string
+      regexp filter for individual imageboot test cases; cases matching any tests will be skipped (default "" [nil])

 #### TestGuestBoot
 Test that the VM can boot.